zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: string
           :required: true

-     - Set the webhook URL, where we will send order status updates to.
+     - Set the webhook URL, where we will send :doc:`order status updates </orders/status-changes>` to.

    * - ``locale``